microsoft/windows-rs/readme.md

 windows = { git = "https://github.com/microsoft/windows-rs" }
 ```

-This will allow Cargo to download, build, and cache the Rust/WinRT support as a package.
-Next, specify which types you need inside of a build.rs build script and Rust/WinRT will generate the necessary bindings:
+This will allow Cargo to download, build, and cache Windows support as a package.
+Next, specify which types you need inside of a `build.rs` build script and the `windows` crate will generate the necessary bindings:

 ```rust
 fn main() {